koenderks/aRtsy/cran-comments.md

-## This is a submission for version 0.2.0
+## aRtsy version 0.1.4
-This is a submission for aRtsy version 0.2.0.
+This is a submission for aRtsy version 0.1.4.
 In this version I have:

 * Added new functionality